StevenR88/java-projects-and-assignments/README.md

 - Implemented a custom stack using integer arrays
 ### Technologies: Java, IntelliJ

-## Graph Implementation and Traversal
+## java-dfs-and-bfs --> Graph Implementation and Traversal
 - Created classes in Java to implement a graph structure using an adjacency matrix
 - Implemented methods to perform Depth First Search (DFS) and Breadth First Search (BFS)
+### Technologies: Java, IntelliJ

+## Search Patterns and Lambdas
+- Utilized Action Design Pattern (Command Pattern) and lambdas to create a search function
+- Search function allows searching for Customer objects through application of lambdas to input criteria
 ### Technologies: Java, IntelliJ

 ## Merchandise Inventory System